 My friend's PayPal debit card was stolen and her account hacked.
 She's is being blamed for charging this lady's card by social security.
 The lady that has her card used gets disability.
 My friend didn't do it but has no way to prove she didn't do it.
-They said they are putting a warrant out for...
+They said they are...
 Read more »

 Fortunately, she doesn't have to PROVE it wasn't her.
 The prosecutor has the burden to prove it WAS her.
 Your friend needs reasonable doubt that it could have been someone else... that she too was a victim of identity theft.
-Unfortunately, she is starting from a difficult position if she didn't...Read more »
+Unfortunately, she is starting from a difficult position if...Read more »

 An individual received SSDI,(not SSI) along with back pay, after a long struggle with the Social Security Adm., in mid-spring of '18.
-Upon receiving the back pay, this person, who doesn't have a 401k, nest egg, family support...etc., decided to invest a percentage of the money into stocks & such,...
+Upon receiving the back pay, this person, who doesn't have a 401k, nest egg, family support...etc., decided to invest a percentage of the money into...
 Read more »

 THANK you for an excellent question.
 I believe you and I would get along great.
 The situation of which you speak is one of the more ridiculous scenarios of SSI in my opinion.
 However I am sure it makes sense to those that wrote the law.
 SSI benefits are based on need so if the person that receives...Read more »